slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 ![](/assets/images/htb-writeup-unattended/ned3.png)

-There's nothing a first glance that seems dynamic other than the `id` parameter used to include pages.
-After manually trying other parameters, I found that the `name` parameter is used by the page to change the name displayed and is vulnerable to XSS.
-It's a reflected XSS so I didn't see how this would be useful here.
+There's nothing at first glance that seems dynamic other than the `id` parameter used to include pages.
+After manually trying other parameters, I find that the `name` parameter is used by the page to change the name displayed and is vulnerable to XSS.
+It's a reflected XSS so I don't see how this would be useful here.
 Moving on.

 ### Finding the first SQL injection

 ![](/assets/images/htb-writeup-unattended/xss.png)

-Next, I ran `sqlmap` againt the page to see if I could find a SQL injection in the `id` parameter.
-I found that the database backend if MySQL and that the page contains two SQL injections: a boolean-based blind and time-based boolean injection.
+Next, I run `sqlmap` on the page to see if I can find a SQL injection in the `id` parameter.
+I find that the database backend is MySQL and that the page contains two SQL injections: a boolean-based blind and time-based boolean injection.
 Originally when I first ran sqlmap with `id=25` it only found that time-based blind injection but when I specified the `id=587` it found both.
 I think this happens because the default page returned by index.php is the one from id 25, so the boolean-blind injection can only work with the other two pages.

 ```
 # sqlmap -u https://www.nestedflanders.htb/index.php?id=587 -p id